kevit-keval-kankrecha/Chat-Application/README.md

 # Chat-Application

-This is real time chat application many users can chat with each other within a specific Room.
+This is real time chat application, users can chat with each other within a specific Room.

 ## Technology